 Ultimately, the DJI Mavic Air makes for a solid compromise between value and performance.

 It too shoots at 4K UHD video, with a three-axis gimbal stabilizer for smooth shooting.
-As with most drones in this price range, it offers full GPS capability, first-person view, spare parts to keep you airborne, and a battery that can recharge in as little as one hour.
+As with most drones in this price range, it offers full GPS capability, first-person view, spare parts to keep you airborne, and a USB-C-charged battery that can recharge 60% faster than USB-A-charged batteries.

+The ANAFI particularly shines as a compact, travel-friendly drone.
+It folds to fit into a tiny carrying case and weighs a mere 11.3 oz.
 On battery life, it beats the Mavic Air, lasting 25 minutes.
-It also boasts an outstanding 1.2-mile range for long-distance flying.
-Even over those distances, live-streaming HD video to your mobile device works like a charm.
+It also boasts an outstanding 2.4-mile range for long-distance flying.
+Even over those distances, livestreaming HD video to your mobile device works like a charm.